24 September 2022

 Roger Fry's Cézanne was first published in 1926 in a French magazine with virtually no illustrations, and all Fry received in return were some free copies.
 Even when his friends Virginia and Leonard Woolf came to the rescue a year later and did an English version for their Hogarth Press, Cézanne: A Study of His Development, it still left a lot to be desired.
 Fry did not locate Cézanne historically on the change from the naturalistic C19th to the conceptual C20th.
 What really made Fry's heart pound were the geometric shapes making up Cézanne's serene, stable art.
 By carefully scrutinising the interrelations of form and colour, Fry set down the principles of a proto‑formalism that would become the dominant way of writing art criticism for decades.

 Regarding Kenneth Clark, we know that he wrote the first draft of The Nude: A Study of Ideal Art (1956) when he was chairing the Independent Television Authority, the body charged with ushering in commercial television.
-Clark was already embarked on his journey from public servant to public intellectual, from the anonymity of the National Gallery to the global exposure of his tv series Civilisation.
+Clark was already embarked on his journey from public servant to public intellectual, from the relative anonymity of the National Gallery to the global exposure of his tv series Civilisation.
 While there was no doubting the fine scholarship underpinning The Nude, this was a book seeking a mass audience.

 Katherine Hughes noticed the connections that bound the writers of this core library together.
 Pevsner studied under Heinrich Wölfflin, whose Principles of Art History: The Problem of the Development of Style in Later Art is included here.
 Clark was a friend of Fry, and wrote early drafts of The Nude at Bernard Berenson's idyllic Florentine Villa I Tatti (Harvard Centre for Italian Renaissance Studies).
 Krauss started off as a follower of Greenberg.